Seirdy/seirdy.one/content/posts/floss-security.md

 - Source code describes what a program is designed to do; it is unnecessary and insufficient to determine if what it actually does aligns with its intended design.
 - Vulnerability discovery doesn't require source code.

 I'd like to expand on these issues, focusing primarily on compiled binaries.
-Bear in mind that I do not think that source availability is _useless_ from a security perspective, and I _do_ think that source availability is required for user freedom.
+Bear in mind that I do not think that source availability is _useless_ from a security perspective (it certainly makes audits easier), and I _do_ think that source availability is required for user freedom.
 I'm arguing only that **source unavailability doesn't imply insecurity**, and **source availability doesn't imply security**.
 It's possible (and often preferable) to perform security analysis on binaries, without necessarily having source code.
 In fact, vulnerability discovery doesn't typically rely on source code analysis.

-_PS: this stance is not absolute; I concede to several good counter-arguments at the bottom!_
+_PS: this stance is not absolute; I concede to several good counter-arguments [at the bottom](#good-counter-arguments)!_

 How security fixes work
 -----------------------